Griffon26/taserver/docs/user_manual/getting_verified.md

 Unfortunately the Hirez servers are now down so often that I can no longer rely on them for the verification mechanism.

+The current verification mechanism relies on email instead.
+When requesting verification your email address is associated with your account, making sure that from then on only you can change the account password.

 ## How to get verified

 Usually the administrator of the login server will be running a bot for